Interested in trying out SNAP selling? In this blog post, we explain what SNAP selling is, how it works, and how you can get started with it.

-- Is the solution simple—and will it require significant time/effort/resources to implement?
+- Is the solution simple—and will it require significant time, effort, or resources to implement?

-- Does the solution align our goals/challenges/pain points?
+- Does the solution align with our goals, challenges, and pain points?

-Konrath defines the Buyer’s Matrix as the “core foundation” for your sales strategy.
-It’s designed to help sellers get inside the heads of decision-makers so they can better address their needs and achieve their goals.
+Konrath defines the Buyer’s Matrix as the core foundation of your sales strategy.
+It’s designed to help sellers get inside the heads of decision-makers so they can better address their needs and help achieve their goals.
 Like the Sandler Selling System, the goal is to match buyers with the ideal solution.
 It’s important to note, however, that Sandler breaks the sales process into a sequence of seven steps, while SNAP goes broader — you’re kind of on your own when it comes to figuring out timing or what kinds of questions to ask.

-The D-Zone represents the space where sales outreach/communications are ignored or deleted.
+The D-Zone represents the space where sales outreach and communication are ignored or deleted.

 Tips for successful SNAP selling

-Here are a few ways you can successfully apply SNAP selling within your existing sales strategy:
+Here are a few ways you can successfully apply SNAP selling: